Board of Trustees

 The Board of Trustees consists of seven members appointed by the Governor in Council by notification published in the gazette, for a term of four years, of whom:

-- Four are persons nominated by the Minister for Education, Training and Employment,
+• Four are persons nominated by the Minister for Education, Training and Employment

-- Three are persons elected as prescribed by the Act (ie: donated or subscribed to the school at least the electoral eligibility amount)
+• Three are persons elected as prescribed by the Act (ie: donated or subscribed to the school at least the electoral eligibility amount)

-Ms Karen Renton-Vedelago B.A, LL.B, LL.M (UQ)attended the University of Queensland where she completed a Bachelor of Arts, a Bachelor of Laws and a Master of Laws majoring in intellectual property.
+Ms Karen Renton-Vedelago B.A, LL.B, LL.M (UQ) attended the University of Queensland where she completed a Bachelor of Arts, a Bachelor of Laws and a Master of Laws majoring in intellectual property.
 Following her admission as a solicitor of the Supreme Court of Queensland, she worked for a prominent Brisbane law firm before establishing her own practice.
-With more than 25 years’ experience in the legal industry, Ms Renton-Vedelago advises clients on a range of matters including the acquisition and sale of property, land subdivision and property development, and industrial, commercial and retail leasing.
-Ms Renton-Vedelago has two sons who are Ipswich Grammar School Old Boys.

-Ms Kellie McKenzie is a Ernst & Young Partner based in the Financial Accounting and Advisory Services Group within the Assurance division.
-Ms McKenzie specialises in Australian Accounting and International Financial Reporting Standards and external reporting requirements.
+Ms Kellie McKenzie is a Ernst & Young Partner based in Brisbane within the Assurance division.
+Ms McKenzie specialises in Australian Accounting and International Financial Reporting Standards and external reporting requirements and has experience in risk, corporate governance and financial management.
+Ms McKenzie's 24 years’ experience includes advising clients in both Australia and Europe - including private and public sector entities.

 Dr Meg Hooper is a Psychologist with a PhD in Organisational Psychology and 17 years experience in senior internal and external consulting roles.
 She runs a consulting practice that manages organisational change for her clients.
 Her team deliver change projects of all sizes (from project change through to large cultural change) and her clients include Seqwater, Aquatec Maxcon, Department of Education and Training, Workcover and Waterline Projects among others.
 Dr Hooper is also a lecturer in Organisational Change for a Masters Program at the School of Psychology, University of Queensland.